awsdocs/amazon-connect-admin-guide/doc_source/sample-customer-queue-priority.md

 Type: Contact flow \(inbound\)

+This sample flow is available in legacy Amazon Connect instances\.
+In new instances, you can see this functionality in [Sample Queue Configurations](sample-queue-configurations.md)\.

 This contact flow shows you two options for using the **Change routing priority/age ** block to adjust the priority of a customer in the queue\.
 You can change a customer's priority in the queue using priority or routing age\.

 ## Option 1: Raise the Priority<a name="option1-sample-customer-queue-priority"></a>